AbigalChulchill/Crypto-Account-Data/README.md

 In Google Sheets, create a new sheet and add the following cells:

-A1: The address provided by ngrok service like https://d399-185-99-252-211.ngrok.io
+In cell A1: The address provided by ngrok service like https://d399-185-99-252-211.ngrok.io

-B1: Text as follows: ?arbitrary=
+In cell B1: Type the following: ?a=

+This adds an arbitrary variable to the URL, which can be changed to cause a refresh

-C1: Create a tick box using Menu: Data: Data Validation.
+In cell C1: Create a tick box using Menu: Data: Data Validation.

-Add this formula to cell A2.
-Data will populate below.
+In cell A2: Add this formula: =IMPORTHTML(CONCATENATE(A1,B1,C1), "table", 1)

+The data will populate starting from cell A2.

 When you tick or untick the box, the data will be refreshed.

-=IMPORTHTML(CONCATENATE(A1,B1,C1), "table", 1)

 ## License